matthiasn/meins/lotti/README.md

 ### Mac

-Tested on `macOS 12.3`: no additional steps necessary, other than having Xcode installed.
+Tested on `macOS 12.3`: no additional steps necessary.
+You only need to have Xcode installed.

 ### Linux